jbrogueira/python_intro/README.md

 This repository includes the following notebooks:

+0. **Getting Started: What is Python, Setup & Git/GitHub**
+   How it’s used, how scripts and notebooks differ, and how Python executes code.
+Installing Python/Miniconda, setting up Jupyter, running scripts and notebooks, basic command-line workflow, Git fundamentals (clone, commit, push), and using GitHub to share work.

 1. **Python Essentials**
    *Assignment statements, data types, and operators*
    Learn how to declare variables, work with different data types (strings, numbers, booleans, etc.), and use basic operators to manipulate data.